paulomontoya/paulomontoya/README.md

 Hello there 👋 🇧🇷 🇨🇱

-I’m Paulo Montoya, a brazilian senior full-stack engineer living in Chile.
+I'm Paulo Montoya, a brazilian senior full stack engineer living in Chile.

 Started to work as a front end in 2010.
 Always loved to code and learn about tech stuff.